Prof. Dr. Irene Bertschek (Vice Chair)

-Prof. Dr. Irene Bertschek has been a member of the Commission of Experts for Research and Innovation, appointed by the German Federal Government since 1 May 2019.
+Prof. Dr. Irene Bertschek has been a member of the German Federal Government’s Commission of Experts for Research and Innovation since 1 May 2019.

-Since 2001, she has been head of the ‘Digital Economy’ research unit at the ZEW – Leibniz Centre for European Economic Research in Mannheim.
+Since 2001, she has headed the ‘Digital Economy’ research unit at the ZEW – Leibniz Centre for European Economic Research in Mannheim.
 She has also held the professorship in ‘Economy of Digitalization’ at the Justus-Liebig-University Giessen since 2017.

 Prof. Dr. Uwe Cantner (Chairman)